Introduction

 I’m sure that most hardware enthusiasts are no strangers to dalliances with DIY, whether it be case modding, component modding, or custom cooling.
 However, when it comes to building parts of your computer from scratch, the tally of enthusiasts who can claim this prestige most certainly diminishes.
-Fortunately this neat fan controller project requires only a little time, expense, and commitment, and the circuit is relatively easy to build and very satisfying to use!
+Fortunately, this neat fan controller project requires only a little time, expense, and commitment, and the circuit is relatively easy to build and very satisfying to use!

 First Things First…What is PWM?

 PWM stands for Pulse Width Modulation and is, among other things, a very clever means of controlling power to electrical devices: in our case a DC (direct current) fan motor.
-Although you don’t need to understand the ins and outs of PWM, it helps to have an rough idea about how PWM works, so here’s a very quick explanation.
+Although you don’t need to understand the ins and outs of PWM, it helps to have a rough idea about how PWM works, so here’s a very quick explanation.

 Think of a PWM signal as if it were a beating heart.
 Rather than being powered by a continuous supply of power (which would ordinarily be the case) our DC fan motor is being fed with pulses of power; it is essentially being switched on and off very rapidly.
 These on-off pulses are delivered to the motor several thousand times per second, and because the intensity (or width) of each pulse can be changed, so the speed at which the motor turns can be changed.
 The image below shows how different pulse widths affect the resulting power of the PWM signal: